General (scope, time limits)

 Applicants are notified of the assigned place and date of their personal interview at the end of their Registration interview.[14]
 If the interview cannot be held on the assigned date, a new interview date must be issued.[15]
 The postponed interview date must be no earlier than 10 days after the previous appointment date.
 Additional interviews may be held with the applicant if deemed necessary.[16]
 In practice, however, applicants face significant delays, often up to several months, before a first interview.

-The applicant may be accompanied in the interview by: (a) family members; (b) his or her lawyer as an observer; (c) an interpreter; (ç) a psychologist, pedagogue, child expert or social worker; and (d) the legal representative where the applicant is a child.[17]
+The applicant may be accompanied in the interview by: (a) family members; (b) their lawyer as an observer; (c) an interpreter; (ç) a psychologist, pedagogue, child expert or social worker; and (d) the legal representative where the applicant is a child.[22]

-In 2021, all stakeholders reported the biggest obstacle was accessing the procedure at all (see Registration of the asylum application).
+In 2023, all stakeholders reported the biggest obstacle was access to the procedure (see Registration of the asylum application).

 Interpretation